build-server-protocol/build-server-protocol/docs/bsp.md

   /** An optional parent if the target has an sbt meta project. */ def parent: Option[BuildTargetIdentifier]

-  /** A sequence of Scala imports that are automatically imported in the sbt build files. */ def autoImports: List[String]

-  /** The classpath for the sbt build (including sbt jars). */ def classpath: List[String]

-  /** The scala version to compile this target. */ def scalaVersion: String

   /** The sbt version.
 Useful to support version-dependent syntax. */ def sbtVersion: String

+  /** The scala version to compile this target. */ def scalaVersion: String

   /** A sequence of Scala jars. */ def scalaJars: List[String]

+  /** A sequence of Scala imports that are automatically imported in the sbt build files. */ def autoImports: List[String]

+  /** The classpath for the sbt build (including sbt jars). */ def classpath: List[String]

 }
 ```

+where `parent` points to the sbt metabuild of this target (if any).

 #### 1.7.2.1.
 Sbt Build Target